Impact stories of the Alt Protein Project

 - Applied math

-UChicago APP student leaders pave their own path in alt protein research
+UChicago APP student leaders catalyze university’s first wave of alt protein research

-In 2024, the UChicago APP team developed their student-led Research Accelerator Program (RAP).
-In the first iteration of the RAP, the UChicago APP team recruited graduate students and upperclassmen to lead four different research groups.
-The research groups cover a wide range of topics, from machine learning applications to life cycle assessments.
+In 2024, the UChicago APP team boldly began the University of Chicago’s first-ever alternative protein research by developing their student-led Research Accelerator Program (RAP).
+In the first iteration of the RAP, the UChicago APP team recruited graduate students and upperclassmen to lead four different research groups that focused on high-priority topics such as chitosan and glutenin-based scaffolding for cultivated beef and methods to protect against omega 3 fatty acid oxidation.

 Through the RAP, the UChicago APP demonstrated how students can make their own alternative protein research opportunities, even when there are no existing alternative protein research projects or faculty champions on campus (yet).